gatsbyjs/gatsby/docs/docs/how-to/performance/resolving-out-of-memory-issues.md

 - First, image processing with gatsby-plugin-image (Generating image thumbnails).
 This is related loosely to the number of images. but more related to the dimensions of individual images; overly large images (eg a 3,000 x 3,000 pixel JPG) can cause memory spikes.

-- Second, Javascript bundle creation (Building production JavaScript and CSS bundles) and page serialization (Building static HTML for pages).
+- Second, JavaScript bundle creation (Building production JavaScript and CSS bundles) and page serialization (Building static HTML for pages).
 Depending on the size of your templates, serializing them during the page build (SSR) process can cause memory spikes.

 - Third, memory usage from the number of "nodes" stored as data in the system.
 Gatsby represents data you source as "nodes" and keeps all the nodes in memory.
 This establishes a "baseline" level of memory usage.